-a) AGENCY shall provide mental health and substance abuse treatment services to individuals who are at risk of homelessness and have serious mental illness, substance use disorder, serious emotional disturbance, and/or co-occurring disorder.
-Services provided shall be consistent with the CABHI Program Guide attached hereto and incorporated by reference as Appendix A. Appendix A may be modified from time to time at the discretion of the COUNTY without the need to further amend this Agreement.
+consistent with the CABHI Program Guide attached hereto and incorporated by reference as Appendix A. Appendix A may be modified from time to time at the discretion of the COUNTY without the need to further amend this Agreement.

-- b) AGENCY shall provide case management; program oversight, program evaluation; and mental health and substance abuse treatment services as described in Appendix A. - i.
+- b) AGENCY shall provide case management; program oversight, program evaluation; and mental health and substance abuse treatment services consistent with Appendix A. - i.
+AGENCY will perform client screenings within three (3) days of referrals from a partner agency and strove to place clients with a provider agency within seven (7) business days of the referral. - ii.
 AGENCY will deliver individual, group and family counseling services and complete the documentation required for clinical recording.
-This may include but is not limited to: developing Individual Service Plans, psychosocial assessments, daily notes, monthly reviews and other related activities. - ii.
-AGENCY shall conduct interviews and assessments of clients to determine needs for program services, as well as take necessary actions to provide crisis intervention and utilize counseling skills to evaluate and address substance abuse, mental health and/or co-occurring disorders. - iii.
-AGENCY shall provide peer leadership, outreach, advocacy, and coaching and recovery support services to those seeking or sustaining recovery within the community through a Peer Recovery Support Specialist. - c) AGENCY shall participate in the Program Coordination Committee and Management Committee to coordinate client care and assess program operations.
+This may include but is not limited to: developing Individual Service Plans, psychosocial assessments, daily notes, monthly reviews and other related activities. - iii.
+AGENCY shall conduct interviews and assessments of clients to determine needs for program services, as well as take necessary actions to provide crisis intervention and utilize counseling skills to evaluate and address substance abuse, mental health and/or co-occurring disorders. - iv.
+AGENCY shall perform data collection and assist with analysis and reporting as needed to achieve program objective, including furnishing data and programmatic narratives. - c) AGENCY shall participate in the Program Coordination Committee and Management Committee to coordinate client care and assess program operations.